midl-dev/polkadot-k8s/README.md

 }
 ```

-### Stash account

-Create the stash and controller accounts for your validator node.
+### PANIC alerter variables

+PANIC performs monitoring of your cluster and alerts you on a telegram channel when something is wrong with your nodes.

-Enter your stash account identifier.
+Enter your stash account identifier under `polkadot_stash_account_address`.
+PANIC will monitor validation operations of this address.

+Create a telegram channel and a bot that can post to it.
+Populate `telegram_alert_chat_id` and `telegram_alert_chat_token`

 ### Archive URL (optional)

 If you have an archive of the node storage, you can put the URL here.
 It will make the initial deployment of the nodes faster.
-It must be in `tar.xz4` format.
+It must be in `7z` format.

+### Google Cloud project

+Using your Google account, active your Google Cloud access.

+Login to gcloud using `gcloud auth login`

+A default project should have been created.
+Verify its ID with `gcloud projects list`.
+You may also create a dedicated project to deploy the cluster.

+Set the project id in the `project` terraform variable.

+NOTE: for production deployments, the method above is not recommended.
+Instead, you should have the project auto-created by a Terraform service account following [these instructions](docs/production-hardening.md).

 ### Recap : full example of terraform.tfvars file